universal-meaning-map/docs/readme.md

 Learning to identify `meaning unit`s and wrap them in `self-describing` `notes` requires some training.
 It is quite analogous to [code refactoring](https://en.wikipedia.org/wiki/Code_refactoring#techniques), where if you don't take care of your repo, it can rapidly become a useless mess.
 Tooling can make a world of difference, but it can't replace the skill.

 With all the above, I'm certain that `IPMM` won't be "plug & play" tool.
-It needs training, and its benefits are compounding over time and multiplied by the number of domains its used.
+It needs training, its benefits are compounding over time and multiplied by the number of domains its used.
 If anything it will be a different way to understand language and information.

 ### Use-cases

 A system that embraces the above primitives is hard to imagine.
 The following are a set of use-cases and ideals it pursues that may help to further understand and materialize `IPMM` proposal.

-The use-cases are biased towards "semantic" domains (social networks, chats, forums, articles, news, productivity tools, note-taking...) that require little specialized computation (filtering, sorting, rendering, timers).
+The use-cases are biased towards "semantic" domains.
+In the current software paradigm it translates to  social networks, chat apps, forums, articles, news, productivity tools, note-taking...
+In the `IPMM` paradigm all of those are the same thing, a system of creating, maintaining and sharing `meaning units` with adaptable user interfaces that require little specialized computation (filtering, sorting, rendering, timers).
 While the goal of `IPMM` is to eventually be used in any software category its too early to evaluate how far this framework can be pushed.

 - **Perfect traceability**. `Minformation` is born in a specific mind and its expression in the system can't be separated from its source.
 The evolution of each `note` can be traced and referenced all the way  back to its origin.